issavejdani/issavejdani/README.md

 I have been a developer in the past.
 I have experience programming in Java, C#, PHP, Python, and Javascript.

+I AM ACTIVELY LOOKING FOR A JOB IN GERMANY

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/issavejdani/)